-Location: Jones Island is a half a mile off the SW corner of Orcas Island.
-Campsite is at the midpoint of W side of the island.
+Location: Jones Island is a half a mile off the southwest corner of Orcas Island.
+Campsite is at the midpoint of west side of the island.

 Water: Available May 15-Sept 15 at N and S cove camp areas.

 Extras: Picnic table